Eritrea: Ethnic composition

 There are nine recognized ethnic groups according to the government of Eritrea.
-An independent census has yet to be conducted, but the Tigrinya people make up approximately 55% and Tigre people make up approximately 30% of the population.
+No independent census has been conducted, but the Tigrinya people make up approximately 55% and Tigre people make up approximately 30% of the population.
 A majority of the remaining ethnic groups belong to Afroasiatic-speaking communities of the Cushitic branch, such as the Saho, Hedareb, Afar, and Bilen.
-There are also several Nilotic ethnic groups, who are represented in Eritrea by the Kunama and Nara.
-Each ethnicity speaks a different native tongue but, typically, many of the minorities speak more than one language.
+There are also several Nilotic ethnic groups, some of which are represented in Eritrea by the Kunama and Nara.
+Each ethnicity speaks a different native tongue, and many minorities speak more than one language.

 The Arabic Rashaida people represent approximately 2% of Eritrea's population.
 They reside in the northern coastal lowlands of Eritrea as well as the eastern coasts of Sudan.
-The Rashaida first came to Eritrea in the nineteenth century from the Hejaz region.
+The Rashaida first came to Eritrea in the nineteenth century, from the Hejaz region.

 In addition, there exist Italian Eritrean (concentrated in Asmara) and Ethiopian Tigrayan communities.
-Neither is generally given citizenship unless through marriage or, more rarely, by having it conferred upon them by the state.
+Neither is generally given citizenship except through marriage or, more rarely, by having it conferred upon them by the state.
 According to 1931 Italian census, of the 600,573 inhabitants in Eritrea, 4,188 were Italians, making up about 0.7% of the population.
 In 1941, Eritrea had approximately 760,000 inhabitants, including 70,000 Italians.
 Most Italians left after Eritrea became independent from Italy.
 It is estimated that as many as 100,000 Eritreans are of Italian descent.

 Languages

 Eritrea is a multilingual country.
 The nation has no official language, as the Constitution establishes the "equality of all Eritrean languages".
 Eritrea has nine national languages which are Tigrinya, Tigre, Afar, Beja, Bilen, Kunama, Nara, and Saho.
 Tigrinya, Arabic, and English serve as de facto working languages, with English used in university education and many technical fields.
 While Italian, the former colonial language, holds no government-recognised status in Eritrea, it is spoken by a few monolinguals and in commerce at times, and Asmara had the Scuola Italiana di Asmara, an Italian government-operated school that was shut down in 2020.
-Also, native Eritreans assimilated the language of the Italian Eritreans and spoke a version of Italian mixed with many Tigrinya words: Eritrean Italian.
+Some native Eritreans also assimilated the language of the Italian Eritreans and spoke an Italian-Tigrinya pidgin: Eritrean Italian.

 Most of the languages spoken in Eritrea belong to the Ethiopian Semitic branch of the Afroasiatic family.
-Other Afroasiatic languages belonging to the Cushitic branch are also widely spoken in the country.
+Other Afroasiatic languages in the Cushitic branch are also widely spoken in the country.
 The latter include Afar, Beja, Blin, and Saho.
-In addition, Nilo-Saharan languages (Kunama and Nara) are spoken as a native language by the Nilotic Kunama and Nara ethnic groups that live in the western and northwestern part of the country.
+In addition, Nilo-Saharan languages (Kunama and Nara) are natively spoken by the Nilotic Kunama and Nara ethnic groups that live in the western and northwestern part of the country.

 Smaller groups speak other Afroasiatic languages, such as the newly recognized Dahlik and Arabic (the Hejazi and Hadhrami dialects spoken by the Rashaida and Hadhrami, respectively).